Beneteau First 260 Spirit

-The Beneteau First 260 Spirit is a French sailboat, that was designed by Group Finot and first built in 1994.
+The Beneteau First 260 Spirit is a French sailboat designed by Group Finot, first built in 1994.

 The First 260 Spirit was developed into the Beneteau First 25.7 in 2004, which became the Beneteau First 25S in 2008.

 Production

 The design was built by Beneteau in France, but is now out of production.
 During its production run 500 boats were completed.

 Design

 The First 260 Spirit is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig, a plumb stem, a reverse transom, dual transom-hung rudders controlled by a tiller and a centreboard.
 It displaces 4740 lb and carries 1433 lb of ballast.

 The boat has a draft of 6.07 ft with the centreboard extended and 2.79 ft with it retracted.

 The boat is fitted with a Nanni Industries diesel engine.
 The fuel tank holds 8 u.s.gal and the fresh water tank has a capacity of 9 u.s.gal.

 The design has a hull speed of 6.58 kn.